jfalxa/wchooks/README.md

 For a full example of life cycle hooks, please consult the [lifecycle example script](/example/components/lifecycle.js).

-### onUpdated
+### onRendered

-The callback will be called after an update (modification of state, property, attribute, etc), but before it's applied to the DOM.
+The callback will be called right after an update (modification of state, property, attribute, etc) is rendered to the DOM.

-Then, it will be called again every time the deps change.
+Every time the deps change, it will be called again.

 Providing no deps will make the hook run the callback on every render.

 In order to clear whatever was setup in the side effect, your callback should return a function that takes care of this clean up.